Frequently Asked Questions for Freshman Students Starting Spring 2016

 - Am I required to attend New Student Orientation?

-- Freshmen are required to attend a 2-day orientation session and attendance at all sessions during orientation is the only way to register for classes for your first semester.
+- Freshmen are required to attend a one-day orientation session and attendance at all sessions during orientation is the only way to register for classes for your first semester.

 - How much does it cost?